-Like reheating a steak or reheating a rotisserie chicken, reheating pizza in the oven is the best option if you want a crispy, crunchy crust.
+Like reheating a steak or reheating a rotisserie chicken, reheating pizza in your oven is a great option if you want a crispy, crunchy crust.
 You’ll have to wait a bit for the oven to preheat and for the pizza to warm up, but the result will be a delicious slice that’s almost as good as it was on day one.
-Not sure how long to reheat pizza in the oven?
-Don’t worry — we’ve done the research for you.
-Here’s how to reheat pizza in the oven in four easy steps.
+The one secret that makes all the difference?
+Preheat your baking pan while you’re preheating the oven.
+Placing the cold pizza on a hot surface helps make sure the bottom reheats properly.
+Here’s how to reheat pizza in oven:

 - Return the pan to the oven and let the pizza bake for 10 minutes.